uxhadr/Active-Directory/README.md

 [insert pic]
 I hit join session > Download > Run > Join.
 I went back to spiceworks which was opened on the helpdesk account and I was now able to remotely access `Desktop2`.
+I was able to open up the Command Prompt